restot/opencloud-desktop/audit-claude.md

 - Create error mapping documentation
 - Add telemetry for error frequency analysis

+**Verification**: ✅ VERIFIED by Haiku - Confirmed in FileProviderExtension.swift:286-305.
+Error mapping converts different WebDAV errors to generic NSFileProviderError codes.
+Line 337 incorrectly maps `.permissionDenied` to `.insufficientQuota`, which is a clear mapping error that would confuse users and developers.

+verified by glm

 ---

 ### 10. MEDIUM: SQL Database Handle Not Properly Closed on Error